-Percentage of cumulative attempted hours a student must complete to remain eligible for Federal Student Aid

-Students must successfully complete:
+Percentage of cumulative attempted hours a student must complete to remain eligible for Federal Student Aid Undergraduate Students Graduate Students Students must successfully complete: 67 percent of attempted courses 67 percent of attempted courses

 Maximum Time Frame for Degree Completion - Students must complete their degree program within an allotted time frame to remain eligible for financial aid.
 The chart below indicates the time frame in which a degree must be acquired.
 Be aware that hour limits are cumulative; therefore, all hours from all institutions attended will be included, even if a student did not receive federal student aid.
 Student Financial Services recommends that students who have attempted 150 hours toward their first Bachelor's degree login to NSU's Degree Works to ensure they are taking the courses necessary to complete their degrees.
 For financial aid purposes grades of A, B, C, D, F, P, S, W, AW, WP, WF, I, N, NA, NP, X, and U are all considered attempted hours.
 Once students reach their maximum time frame for their specified degree, they are no longer eligible for federal student aid.